 Literature of the Land Book Club

-Join us for the Fall 2013 session of Literature of the Land, a book club series hosted by the Helen Fowler Library.
+Join us for a new session of Literature of the Land, a book club hosted by the Helen Fowler Library.
 We delve into literature related to the land and to nature, discussing topics that may range from environmental issues to the culture of food and drink, from the American dust bowl to the cinnamon trees of Southeast Asia.